 - establishment of a MHA Physician Lead has supported the implementation of mental health and addictions priorities and engagement of psychiatrists and other physicians throughout the Central East and the province

 - community teams based in all Schedule 1 Hospitals, provide a range of services (e.g., case management, including dedicated resources for Community Treatment Order (CTO) program, and crisis placement) resulting in significant reductions in unscheduled return visits for MHA patients

 - integration of peer-led services in both the Durham and North East Clusters has directed more resources to front-line services and established a strong peer support network including increasing the availability of peer and vocational support services

 - Peer Support Hub was established in West Durham providing an integrated access point to services and supports

-For more information on these accomplishments, please contact the LHIN at firstname.lastname@example.org or any LHIN-funded Health Service Provider.
+For more information, please contact the LHIN at firstname.lastname@example.org or any LHIN-funded Health Service Provider.